Long Rider Fellows of the Royal Geographical Society

-The historical, philosophical, and scholastic view of equestrian travel which we all believe in, as well as the physical courage demonstrated by Long Riders, has now been recognised by the most prestigious organisation of its kind in the world.
+This was an historic development for equestrian explorers as it marked the first time the physical courage demonstrated by Long Riders had been recognised by the most prestigious organisation of its kind in the world.

-In March 2005 a complete collection of the 107 equestrian travel books in The Long Riders Literary Project was presented to the Foyle Reading Room at the RGS.
-29 Long Riders flew in from five continents to witness this historic event.
+To strengthen the Guild’s commitment to equestrian exploration, in March 2005 a complete collection of the equestrian travel books in The Long Riders Literary Project was presented to the Foyle Reading Room at the RGS.
+Twenty-nine Long Riders flew in from five continents to witness this historic event.
 Please click here to read about it and to see the photographs.

-Here is a partial list of those Long Riders who have now been honoured by being named Fellows of the Royal Geographical Society
+Here is a partial list of the more than one hundred Long Riders who have been honoured by being named Fellows of the Royal Geographical Society

 Pedro Luiz de Aguiar – at the age of seventy, made an 18,000 mile journey across Latin America.

 Christina Dodwell – famed English explorer whose many equestrian adventures include riding solo through the jungles of Papua New Guinea.
 Author of Travels with Fortune